Pathological people pleaser?

 Ranging from:

-- To many more unhealthy habits that can make you feel like a sucker and a pathological people-pleaser.
+people pleasing for the mere look of convenience, greed to prey on an individual, to cite a few examples to many more unhealthy habits that can make you feel like a sucker and a pathological people-pleaser.

 Now, you might ask, is there something wrong with being gentle, cooperative, having good social manners, and even going above and beyond to please or indulge someone, especially if it is someone you have a unique feeling for?